SPECIAL 20% DISCOUNT AVAILABLE FOR MAY, JUNE AND SEPTEMBER 2019!

-This charming oriental style villa with a private pool and huge garden is nestled in the lush hills in Balchik area, distanced only about 3 km from the town centre and about 1 km from the sea shore, accessible through a small path down the hill.
+This charming rustic style villa with a private pool and huge garden is nestled in the lush hills in Balchik area, distanced only about 3 km from the town centre and about 1 km from the sea shore, accessible through a small path down the hill.
 With its walking proximity (5 minutes) to a small local groceries and a cozy restaurant, Villa Jasmine provides a comfortable holiday accommodation for a large family or a friends group and ensures your ever dreamed beach vacation.

 Villa Jasmine is spread out on 3 floors with total living area of 280 sq m.
 You will find a large living room on the ground floor, which combines a fully equipped kitchen area (refrigerator combined with a freezer, oven with 4 electric hobs, dishwasher, microwave, coffee machine, el. kettle, toaster and washing machine), dining table with 8 seats and lounge area.
 On the ground floor is a separate WC located.
 On the first floor are the 3 bedrooms - 1 twin and 2 double - and a shower-room with a cubical located.
-A spiral staircase leads to the second floor, where the 2 twin bedrooms and the second shower-room are at guests' disposal.
+A spiral staircase leads to the second floor, where the other 2 bedrooms (double and twin) and the second shower-room are at guests' disposal.

 TV and Satellite available only in the living room.
 Villa Jasmine is fully air-conditioned.
 Due to the spiral staircase, the villa might not be suitable for elderly or infirm guests.
 From the ground floor up to the first floor, there is an additional outside staircase, which is convenient for easy access.
 One parking space in the garden.
 Option for parking 1 more car on the street.
 Movable BBQ available.
 A small safe and house security system available.
 Internet access available.